Hiroki6/hiroki-site/content/posts/Flippin-bank-writes-up-hackthebox.md

 msg = 'logged_username=' + user +'&password=' + passwd
 ```

-That means, if I leak a cipher text including `admin&password=g0ld3n_b0y`, I can input it and gets the flag.
+That means, if I leak a cipher text including "admin&password=g0ld3n_b0y", I can input it and gets the flag.

-Let's input `admin` as the username and `g0ld3n_b0y` as the password.
+Let's input "admin" as the username and "g0ld3n_b0y" as the password.
 However, The app exits before it leak the cipher text.

 ![admin](/media/flippin-bank/admin.png)

 The reason is below.
-Before the app encrypts `msg` string and leaks it, the app checks if `msg` includes `admin&password=g0ld3n_b0y`.
+Before the app encrypts `msg` string and leaks it, the app checks if `msg` includes "admin&password=g0ld3n_b0y".
 If this string is included, the app exits.

 Now I understand how the app works.
-The challenge is that I have to somehow create a cipher text including `admin&password=g0ld3n_b0y`.
+The challenge is that I have to somehow create a cipher text including "admin&password=g0ld3n_b0y".

 ```python
 try: